 When I was first introduced to Stu I remember thinking “Okay, this guy is a little disney for me…”.

 And, to his credit, is pretty much the only sort-of-negative thing I can say about the man today.

 He’s the real deal – and as a result, he attracts folks who appreciate that.

-Among his many quotable quips is “Your vibe attracts your tribe”, and it’s evident in the Tribe community.
+Among his many quotable quips is “Your vibe attracts your tribe”, and it’s evident in his community.

 Stu is generous – and committed.
 He cheers people on, and loves to celebrate success.

 And that vibe is echoed throughout not just his team, but also the participants in the course.
-If you join Tribe, you’ll see that the group going through the course is upbeat, supportive, and helpful.
+If you join The Membership Experience, you’ll see that the group going through the course is upbeat, supportive, and helpful.

 The lesson here is that the vibe you put out affects the audience you’re building and serving, so be intentional about it.

 Having been around the digital marketing space for a while now I am familiar with the concept of a product launch.